-Electric Fireplace Insert vs. Wood Burning Fireplace
+Install an Electric Fireplace Insert and Stop Burning Wood in Your Fireplace

 When the weather turns chilly and cold there's nothing quite like sitting in your favorite chair enjoying a fire in your fireplace.
 Feel its warmth.
 Watch its flames dance upward from the burning logs and glowing embers.
 Enjoy the moment!

 Electric fireplaces are now available featuring amazingly realistic-looking flames, glowing embers and heat.
 That is the result of many years of user experience, product development and improvement.
 Today's electric fireplaces are generally excellent products at affordable prices.

 Chances are a relative or friend has an electric fireplace and is very satisfied.